Hana Alhirsi-EvansProjects Manager

 She is an established commentator on Muslim social and religious trends, particularly around young Muslims and Muslim women, and writes for Daily Telegraph, the Guardian, the National and the BBC.

-Shelina is also the vice president of Ogilvy Noor, the world’s first bespoke global Islamic branding practice for building brands with Muslim audiences, she was named one of the world’s 500 most influential Muslims, and specifically one of the UK’s 100 most powerful Muslim women.
+Shelina is also Vice President of Islamic Marketing at Ogilvy, she was named one of the world’s 500 most influential Muslims, and specifically one of the UK’s 100 most powerful Muslim women.
 The Institute of Practitioners in Advertising named her as one of the ‘Future Female Leaders of British Advertising’.

 Fin KennedyArtistic Director, Tamasha Theatre